-Who can receive reduced price meals?
+4. Who can receive reduced price meals?

-5. Who can receive reduced price means: Your child can receive low cost meals if your household income is within the reduced price limits on the Federal Income Chart on the reverse side of this letter.
+Your child can receive low cost meals if your household income is within the reduced price limits on the Federal Income Chart on the reverse side of this letter.

-I receive WIC (Women, Infants and Children) benefits.
+5. I receive WIC (Women, Infants and Children) benefits.
 Can my child get free meals?